chrisl84/zabbix_unifi_template/README.md

 Change the permissions so that the zabbix user can read the userparameter_unifi.conf file and read/execute the shell script.

-Edit the zabbix_agent.conf file and modify the Include the user_parameter_unifi.conf file Include=/etc/zabbix/userparameter_unifi.conf
+Edit the zabbix_agent.conf file and modify the Include parameter to add the new userparameter_unifi.conf file.

+Include=/etc/zabbix/userparameter_unifi.conf

 Save and exit.